raspberrypi/pico-setup/README.md

-# Pico Command Line Setup
+# Pico-series microcontroller Command Line Setup

-This script gives you an easy way to setup your Raspberry Pi to be able to build and run programs on your Pico from the command line.
+This script gives you an easy way to setup your Raspberry Pi to be able to build and run programs on your Pico-series microcontroller from the command line.
 Compatibility with any systems not running Raspberry Pi OS or Raspberry Pi OS Lite is not guaranteed or maintained.

 To download & run this script, you can use the following commands:
 ```bash